saidvandeklundert/go/README.md

 #### maps:

 `maps`: collection of indexable key-value pairs.
-The map is a hash-table.
+The map is a hash-table and it's zero value is `nil`.

 They `key` value can be any comparable, or phrased differently, any type that supports the equality operator.